madhankb/OSD-SM-HTTP-basic-authentication/README.md

 # Guide to setup self-managed dashboards in ECS & in EC2 hosted container

 ## Prerequisite
-A AWS managed OpenSearch domain must incorporate Fine-Grained Access Control (FGAC) with HTTP basic authentication, ensuring that a master user is created in the internal user database.
+An AWS managed OpenSearch domain must incorporate Fine-Grained Access Control (FGAC) with HTTP basic authentication, ensuring that a master user is created in the internal user database.
 [Reference here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac-http-auth.html)

 ## Steps to spin up a self-managed dashboards in ECS